 Their feedback was great after sending us photos of the place and the food served during the event.
 Garry and I then discussed it thoroughly and finally decided to do our reservation.
 It was, after all, the only “fitting” venue we’ve seen with our days of research online that can be a good alternative to our first option.
 Besides, La Castellan imbues a Spanish look that very well fits with what we want.
 It’s both an indoor-outdoor type of venue which is kind of refreshing.
 Also, it was nice that the AE gave us the old rate which automatically saved us a few thousand pesos!
 On behalf us, my aunt did the booking and from then on Christian and I would always exchange emails regarding our concerns about the venue’s corkage fees, rules, restrictions, recommended suppliers etc. One thing we liked about them was their promptness in replying to all our concerns and queries.
 This was a big deal for us since we’re both based abroad and we booked the place even if we haven’t seen it personally.

-On our wedding, everything ran smoothly.
+On our wedding day, everything ran smoothly.
+Even if there was no AC, we didn’t feel hot and sweaty given that around 170 of our guests came wearing black formal attires, we have a complete LED system in place and the whole venue was dolled up with lots of flowers and decors.
 Christian only approached us to inform us about our payments after the wedding when all of the guests were gone which shows how Professional he was.

 - They were very prompt with all the replies, requests and were really accommodating.